typelevel/Laika/docs/using-laika/markup.md

 the list below:

 * A set of [Standard Template Directives]
-* [Custom Directives][../extending-laika/directive.md:Implementing a Directive] for adding new constructs to the parser without modifying it
+* [Custom Directives][../extending-laika/directive.md:Directives] for adding new constructs to the parser without modifying it
 * [Automatic Section Ids][Document Sections] (needed for cross linking)
 * [Document Fragments] that can be rendered separately from the main document content